Him188/Notes-for-CAIE/Physics/A2-Motion.md

 - Earth has large radius so lines are approximately parallel
 - ... so constant field strength.

+### Why gravitational potential near a mass is always negative \[3\]
+> m19 42 Q1

+- Gravitational force is always attractive.
+- Potential at infinity is zero.
+- Potential energy decreases as mass approaches.

 ### State `Newton's law of gravitation` \[2\] / \[3\]
 - ***Force proportional to product of masses***
 - ***Force inversely proportional to square of separation***